 Sunglasses with neck strap good during heavy sunshine

-Insect repellent with DEET to avoid mosquito bites
+Insect repellent to avoid mosquito bites

 Small day pack

 Binoculars for easy viewing of animals and birds in a far distance

 Alarm clock to wake you up- though our staff will wake you!

 Ear plugs this is better during gorilla/chimpanzee trekking as in the forest there are very many dwellers

 Extra batteries; your battery can get off and miss taking photos, Volcanoes Safaris Lodges have facilities for recharging batteries

 Camera and extra lenses this is also very vital

 Film particularly fast film for the gorillas, you may fail to get a good film here

 First Aid kit (anti-diarrhea medicine, needle, thread, safety pins aspirin, cold medication, antiseptic cream, lip balm, eye drops and personal medication)